Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 ## **Section 1: Miscellaneous Rights and Restrictions**

+### Definitions:
+**Regulate:** “Regulate” is defined as setting forth rules and policies for operation of the stated vehicles, and authorize, deauthorize, and ban Corporation Personnel from utilizing stated vehicles.
+**Hostile Groups:** The terminology "Hostile Groups" includes The Red Wolves, any possible remaining Nova Dominion Operatives, or any group that poses a threat to the Corporation.
+E.g. hostile Test Subjects are considered under the terminology "Hostile Groups".

 1) All Test Subjects are to be considered Nova Corporation Property, as such, unnecessary termination of Test Subjects is unlawful.

-*a) Test Subjects may be terminated if a Security Personnel has the ability to do so under Article 3, Section 2, Clause 3.*
+*a) Termination may ensue if Section 2, Clause 3 is satisfied.*

-*b) Test Subjects may be terminated if found to have acquired any tool not granted to them through lawful circumstances, hereby referred to as “contraband”.*

-*c) Test Subjects may be terminated if they are directly or indirectly threatening the life of a Corporation Personnel.*

-*d) Test Subjects have been granted the single right to decline testing or questioning, so long as there are other available Test Subjects.*

-2) The Security Corps Task Force Detachment “Iron Fist”, and by proxy any authority higher, have been granted the ability to regulate all Leopard 2a6 tanks.
+2) Members of the Security Corps Task Force Detachment “Iron Fist” have full ability to regulate; and maintain Vehicles designated for combat & Non-Combat purposes, such as The 2A6 Leopard; Armed Humvees; UH-60 “Black Hawk;” CV-22 “Osprey.”

-*a) “Regulate” defined as set forth rules and policies for operation of the stated vehicles, and authorize, deauthorize, and ban Corporation Personnel from utilizing stated vehicles.*

-*b) Laws on termination also apply to vehicles, with the exception of termination via “running over” personnel, which may be acceptable should said personnel walk in front of a moving vehicle.*

 3) The Security Corps have been granted the ability to regulate all Humvees, regardless of whether it is armed or not.

-*a) “Regulate” defined as set forth rules and policies for operation of the stated vehicles, and authorize, deauthorize, and ban Corporation Personnel from utilizing stated vehicles.*

-*b) Laws on termination also apply to vehicles, with the exception of termination via “running over” personnel, which may be acceptable should said personnel walk in front of a moving vehicle.*

 4) The Security Corps has been granted the ability to terminate all Nova Corporation Personnel found actively assisting hostile groups.

-*a) The terminology "Hostile Groups" includes The Red Wolves, any possible remaining Nova Dominion Operatives, or any group that poses a threat to the Corporation.*

-*b) Hostile Test Subjects are considered under the terminology "Hostile Groups".*

-5) For the UH-60 “Black Hawk” vehicles and CV-22 “Osprey” vehicles, the ability to regulate said vehicles is delegated to the respective authority whomever has ownership of said vehicle.
+5) For the UH-60 “Black Hawk” vehicles and CV-22 “Osprey” vehicles, the ability to regulate said vehicles is delegated to the respective authority whoever has ownership of said vehicle.

-*a) “Regulate” defined as set forth rules and policies for operation of the stated vehicles, and authorize, deauthorize, and ban Corporation Personnel from utilizing stated vehicles.*

-*b) Laws on termination also apply to vehicles, with the exception of termination via “unintentionally killing” personnel, which may be acceptable should said personnel is in the way of a moving vehicle.*

 6) Any Nova Corporation Personnel in violation of Article 2, Section 3, Sub-Section 3.1 may be terminated.

-7) The Engineering Department has been granted the ability to regulate all Regular Trucks.
+7)The Engineering Department has been granted the ability to regulate all Regular Trucks.

-*a) “Regulate” is defined as set forth rules and policies for operation of the stated vehicles, and authorize, deauthorize, and ban Corporation Personnel from utilizing stated vehicles.*

-*b) Laws on termination also apply to vehicles, with the exception of termination via “running over” personnel, which may be acceptable should said personnel walk in front of a moving vehicle.*